shadabsgit/shadabsgit/README.md

 - 👋 Hi, I’m Shadab
-- 🔭 I’m currently working on Data Science Projects
+- 🔭 I’m currently working as a Software Developer
-- 🌱 I’m currently learning Machine Learning and Deep Learning Algorithms
+- 🌱 I’m currently learning DSA, System Design and Development
-- 💬 Ask me about Data Analytics, Data Science, Machine Learning and Deep Learning
 - 📫 How to reach me: www.linkedin.com/in/shadabslink

 <!---